audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 for details of any issues that have been identified after release of this version.

- * Duplicating (or otherwise copying) a selection region up to 128 samples, then using Repair, causes a crash if the track containing the copied audio is selected.

- * Tracks > Stereo Track to Mono causes a crash in Debug builds (but not in Release builds)
+ * Creating a Label Track (with or without a label), then pasting in error into any selected track before clipboard has any content causes a crash.

+ * Muting/soloing specific stereo tracks when exporting may produce incorrect channel results in the exported file.
+A file exported from a single stereo track may have left channel only after use of solo/mute buttons.

+ * Muting specific time-shifted mono tracks when exporting produces audio at wrong point on timeline in exported file if muted tracks are to left of unmuted.

+ * Entering a negative three-digit value in "Change Speed", then previewing, raises an "Unhandled Exception" dialogue on which any of the "Abort, Retry, Ignore" choices cause a crash.
+Also possible freeze or crash on exit if a negative three-digit percent change is previewed in "Change Tempo" or "Change Pitch".

+ * Nyquist plug-ins do not display moving bars in progress dialogue and over-estimate "Remaining Time"; if effect is cancelled, the unprocessed audio is deleted from the track, or Audacity crashes

+ * Change Speed and Change Tempo fail to modify the original selection length after applying the effect.
+Repeat fails to include the original selection region after applyihg the effect.

+ * In projects containing many tracks, clips dragged at the bottom of the project may jump upwards into tracks towards the top when they pass the snap-to point with other clips.

  * Starting monitoring in Meter Toolbar after recording in another project window then closing it causes a crash

- * Quitting Audacity in the Automatic Crash Recovery dialogue then relaunching it makes it impossible to quit Audacity except by force-quitting.

  * LADSPA Multiband EQ may not be visible in the Effect menu, and may crash in use.

+ * On-demand:
- * On demand: does not work if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import window);
+    * does not work if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import window)
-    if FFmpeg library installed, on-demand loading of audio files does not start until normal load of video files completes, if the video file names precede those of the audio files.
+    * when importing a mixture of uncompressed and compressed files, on-demand loading does not start until normal import of the compressed files completes, if the names of the compressed files come earlier in the alphabet

+ * Linked audio and label tracks:
+    * Labels do not move with Effect > Repeat, Reverse, and Truncate Silence, or when time-shifting clips
+    * When a Time Track is present, audio is not pasted into all tracks, leading to desynchronisation

  * Exports:
-    * GSM 6.10 files cannot be exported with WAVEX (Microsoft) headers, and U-Law/A-Law files with these headers may not play
+    * WAVEX (Microsoft) headers: GSM 6.10 files cannot be exported, and U-Law/A-Law files may not be playable
     * M4A: exports at rates below 44100 Hz have incorrect sample rates, and 38000 Hz exports may not play properly (FFmpeg bugs); M4A renamed to MOV will not play in Windows iTunes or QuickTime